Prayas4590/Repo2/Unihackidea2.md

     HUMAN --> RECORD[Structured Product Record<br/>252-Column Delivery Format]
 ```

-**Reading the diagram:** it's one straight pipeline, raw row to finished record.
-TurboVec doesn't sit off to the side as a separate feature — it's the engine doing the actual database lookup at every matching step (brand, taxonomy, LOV attributes), so those steps are semantic instead of purely string-based.
+**Reading the diagram:** search and scrape now sit at the center of the pipeline, not at the edges.
+Everything downstream — classification, attributes, descriptions — depends on what gets found on the manufacturer's own site, so the search step has a retry loop, and the attribute step has a "go deeper" loop into spec sheets/PDFs when the first pass isn't enough.

 ---

-## 4. Pipeline Steps (Detailed)
+## 5. Pipeline Steps (Detailed)

-This is the part that is directly measured against the ground truth, so it's described field by field.

-### 4.1 Input Cleaning
+### 5.1 Input Cleaning
 - Recognize and strip placeholder values: `-- Unbranded --`, `-- No Unilog Brand --`, `-- No DIB Brand --` → treat as null, not as data.
-- Normalize whitespace, casing, and stray punctuation in the raw description before any extraction runs.
+- Normalize whitespace, casing, and stray punctuation in the raw description before any search runs.

+### 5.2 Web Search — Manufacturer & Product Identification
+- Query the web using the part number (MPN) and/or description to locate the manufacturer's official product page.
+- Prioritize the manufacturer's own domain over distributor/marketplace results (marketplaces are explicitly excluded as sources per the content guidelines).
+- If the first query doesn't resolve a confident match, broaden with alternate spellings or partial part-number matches before giving up on a row.

-### 4.2 Brand / Manufacturer Normalization (TurboVec-powered)
+### 5.3 Scrape Manufacturer Page
-- Instead of plain fuzzy string matching, the raw `Part_Manuf` / brand string is embedded and matched via **TurboVec semantic search** against a vector index built over `UniCat_Manufacturer_and_Brand_List.xlsx`.
-- This catches semantic/typo variants that string-distance matching misses (e.g., abbreviations, reordered words, minor misspellings).
-- Output the manufacturer's exact legal name and paired brand, with correct casing, suffixes (Inc/LLC/Ltd), and ® / ™ symbols as listed.
-- If no brand is present, the manufacturer name is used in its place (per the rulebook).
+- Pull structured and unstructured content from the identified product page: title, spec table, description text, images, certifications.
+- This is the primary source of truth for everything the raw input didn't already contain.

-### 4.3 Taxonomy & Classification (TurboVec-powered)
+### 5.4 Category Classification
-- The cleaned description is embedded and matched via TurboVec against a vector index of the `Dept > Class > Fine` category structure from the LOV file, rather than keyword rules alone.
+- Infer `Dept > Class > Fine` from the scraped page content and product description — since no fixed taxonomy file is given, this is LLM-driven classification grounded in what was actually found on the page, not a lookup.
-- Start narrow: build and validate this against the two fully-specified categories (**Faucets**, **Fittings**) before generalizing to the rest of the catalog.
+- Start narrow: build and validate this against two categories (**Faucets**, **Fittings**) before generalizing.

-### 4.4 Attribute Extraction
+### 5.5 Attribute Extraction
-- Parse the free-text description for size, material, voltage, mounting type, etc. (e.g., `5"x.045"x7/8"` → Diameter, Thickness, Arbor Size).
+- Parse both the raw description and the scraped spec sheet for size, material, voltage, mounting type, etc.
-- Only extract attributes that are valid for the assigned classpath, per the LOV.
+- Where the manufacturer page has a structured spec table, prefer that over free-text parsing.

-### 4.5 Normalization (TurboVec-powered LOV snapping)
+### 5.6 Normalization
-- **Units:** convert every unit reference to the single approved abbreviation from the UOM Standards sheet, always with a space between number and unit (`24 in`, not `24IN`).
+- **Units:** convert every unit reference to a single consistent abbreviation, always with a space between number and unit (`24 in`, not `24IN`).
-- **Fractions/decimals:** use the Decimal_Fraction lookup to convert between the two forms as required by field type.
+- **Fractions/decimals:** convert consistently between the two forms as required by field type.
-- **Attribute values:** each extracted value is matched via TurboVec against the allowed LOV values for that attribute — if no confident semantic match exists above threshold, the field is left blank and flagged rather than guessed.

-### 4.6 Enrichment from Manufacturer Sources
-- Where fields remain empty after extraction and DB matching (dimensions, certifications, images, etc.), retrieve from the manufacturer's own website or published documentation only.
-- Marketplaces and distributor sites are explicitly excluded as sources, per the content guidelines.
+- If an attribute still can't be found after search + scrape, it's left blank and flagged — not guessed.

+### 5.7 Deeper Search (when needed)
+- For attributes still missing after the first scrape pass, search specifically for the manufacturer's spec sheet or manual (PDF), scoped to the manufacturer's own domain.

-### 4.7 Description Generation
+### 5.8 Description Generation
-Generate all five required formats for each record, each with its own formula and constraint:
+Generate all five required formats for each record:

 | Format | Rule |
 |---|---|